TheCodeMonkeys/server-meta/welcome.md

 **.:: Welcome! ::.
 Code Monkeys is a discord server dedicated to giving and receiving great help and advice for a variety of programming languages.
 Help us build a large and friendly community!**

-Permanent invite link is http://discord.me/cm, please refrain from creating your own permanent ones.
+Permanent invite link is <http://discord.me/cm> (or <https://discord.com/invite/Q6nehyS>), please refrain from creating your own permanent ones.
 (We clear out permanent invite links)

-If you need help, mention @Staff for the attention of Moderators and Administrators.
+If you need help, DM @MonkeyMail#6775 first.
+If immediate action is required than you can mention @Staff for the attention of Moderators and Administrators.
 Here are some things to keep in mind while being a part of the Code Monkeys Community.

 0. Arrays always start at zero.